drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <legedge_alg>

-	The contrustions neccesary to explain wyh the _LegalizeEdge_ routine created a DT is again slightly mathematically involved but is discussed in @CGAlgoApp.
+	The contrustions neccesary to explain why the _LegalizeEdge_ routine created a DT is again slightly mathematically involved but is discussed in @CGAlgoApp.
 	In the following sections we will discuss the point insertion and flipping steps in more detail.